Babla Mehta: Career

 Babla Mehta gained prominence in the 1990s as a playback singer in Bollywood.
-His notable contributions include songs in popular films such as "Tahalka" (1992), "Dil Hai Ke Maanta Nahi" (1991), and "Jeene Do" (1990).
-He has collaborated extensively with renowned music directors including Nadeem-Shravan, Rajesh Roshan, Bappi Lahiri, Anu Malik.
+His notable contributions include songs in films such as Tahalka (1992), Dil Hai Ke Maanta Nahi (1991), and Jeene Do (1990).
+He has collaborated extensively with music directors including Nadeem-Shravan, Rajesh Roshan, Bappi Lahiri, Anu Malik.
 His debut song in Hindi films, "Tere Mere Hoton Pe," featuring Lata Mangeshkar, marked a significant milestone in his career.